ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/linmos.rst

 **Example 5:**

-Example linmos parset to combine individual feed images from a 36-feed simulation for each set of images that has one image for each tag (param "names") but otherwise have equal names.
+Example linmos parset to combine individual feed images from a 36-feed simulation.
+A mosaics is made for each set of 36 images that has one image for each tag (param "names") but filenames that are otherwise the same.
 Only the "image" and "residual" prefixes are currently supported.
 For example, if the outputs produced for Data Challenge 1A were produced for each feed and stored in a single directory, the following mosaics would be made: image_linmos.i.clean.taylor.0, image_linmos.i.clean.taylor.0.restored, image_linmos.i.clean.taylor.1, image_linmos.i.clean.taylor.1.restored, image_linmos.i.dirty.restored, residual_linmos.i.clean.taylor.0 and residual_linmos.i.clean.taylor.1.
-Associated weights images would also be made, however in situations where multiple mosaics have the same weights (e.g. image_linmos.i.clean.taylor.0, image_linmos.i.clean.taylor.0.restored and residual_linmos.i.clean.taylor.0), only one would be made.
+Associated weights and sensitivity images would also be made, however in situations where multiple mosaics have the same weights or sensitivites (e.g. image_linmos.i.clean.taylor.0, image_linmos.i.clean.taylor.0.restored and residual_linmos.i.clean.taylor.0), only one would be made.

 Furthermore, since the DC1A does not seem to produce weights.*.taylor.2 and we have specified weighttype FromWeightImages, mosaic image_linmos.clean.taylor.2 would not be made.
 It would be produced if weighttype were